TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/Index.rst

 In the following chapters, you will learn about a more complex example, which covers all fundamental features of Extbase and Fluid exhaustively.

-You can download the extension from the `TYPO3 Extension Repository: store_inventory
+You can download the extension from the TYPO3 Extension Repository:
-<https://extensions.typo3.org/extension/store_inventory/>`__ or install it via composer:
+:t3ext:`store_inventory/` or install it via composer:

 .. code-block:: shell
+   :caption: Execute in TYPO3 root directory

    composer req t3docs/store-inventory